 First, not all stress is bad.
 Feeling stressed and anxious can be a normal reaction to what we are all experiencing.
-The key is to know when your child is feeling stressed, help them know what they can and can't control, and help them learn how to cope.
+The key is to know when you feel stressed, know what you can and can't control, and learn how to care for yourself and your family.